APPLICATION PROCESS

 Step 1: Thinking About It

 Since we only accept applications when we have homes for sale, we get a lot of questions about how to prepare in between application cycles.
 Habitat program applications require a lot of paperwork.
 That’s one of the reasons we only open applications for specific homes — so we don’t waste anyone’s time applying when we don’t have a home that will work for their family.
 We also do not keep a “waitlist” of applicants.
-You can sign up to be notified about our application cycles here.
+You can sign up to be notified when our next application cycle opens here.

 Is homeownership right for you at this time?